 In the second part of the paper we consider a thorough evaluation of this range of approaches to three distinct test paradigms.
 These paradigms are the single interval or 2 × 1 goodness of fit test, and two variations on the common 2 × 2 contingency test.
 We evaluate the performance of each approach by a ‘practitioner strategy’.
 Since standard advice is to fall back to ‘exact’ Binomial tests in conditions when approximations are expected to fail, we simply count the number of instances where one test obtains a significant result when the equivalent exact test does not, across an exhaustive set of possible values.

 Estimating the error in an observation is the first, crucial step in inferential statistics.
-It allows us to make predictions about what would happen were we to repeat our experiment multiple times, and because each observation represents a sample of the population, predict the true value in the population (Wallis forthcoming).
+It allows us to make predictions about what would happen were we to repeat our experiment multiple times, and, because each observation represents a sample of the population, predict the true value in the population (Wallis 2013).

 - the proportion p of coin tosses in a set of n throws that are heads,

 - the proportion of light bulbs p in a production run of n bulbs that fail within a year,

 - the proportion of patients p who have a second heart attack within six months after a drug trial has started (n being the number of patients in the trial),